zmeyaz/zmeyaz/README.md

 ## HI HELLO!!! (⁠ㆁ⁠ω⁠ㆁ⁠)
+usually off-tab, afk even around friends, im a med student and tend to be rlly busy :'3 c+h always encouraged unless with friends (other friends can int whenever), if you initiate a conversation I WILL be really social, but be first pls..
 <!--
 **zmeyaz/zmeyaz** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.